 The Ottawa County Common Pleas Court utilizes programs and services to save costs, time, and serve the unique needs of the community.
-These services include Court mediation and the Specialized Docket Programs.
+These services include Specialized Docket Programs and Court mediation.

 Specialized Docket Court